 Every year, I track the books I read and write short summaries of the books all on one page.
 This page is my ongoing reading list for 2019.
 (I also did this in 2017 and 2018, this is my third year in a row.)
 Recording what I read has improved the quality, breadth and number of books I read, which inspires me to keep doing it.
 If you’re curious, you can read more about why I track the books I read, how to decide what book to read next, and how to finish a book.
 Or you can read my book summaries, below, for new book ideas and recommendations.

-2019 goals: read 36 books, read at least 50% books by women, read at least 50% books by people of color.
+Read 36 books, read at least 50% books by women, read at least 50% books by people of color.
 To see what books I’m currently reading in 2019, scroll down the page.
 I update my book progress monthly.

 January?
 I was returning from maternity leave, figuring out daycare and a nanny, and beginning to set up the plans for launching our Startup Pregnant community mastermind, and I don’t think I read a single book.

 The Fifth Vital Sign: Master Your Cycles & Optimize Your Fertility, by Lisa Hendrickson-Jack.
 In health, we often look to the four vital signs (body temperature, pulse, blood pressure, respiration rate) as our key indicators of wellness.
 Women, however, have a very clear and regular pattern that most health providers do not track, and it’s a huge clue and window of opportunity for learning about our own health: our menstrual cycles.
 Lisa Hendrickson-Jack shares how and why to track our menstrual cycles (and also what to look for if you’re not yet cycling or post-menopausal), and why this immense amount of data and information can be so important for our long-term health, our fertility, and our own body awareness.